-Antarctic air: South freezes as icy blast sweeps north
+Weather: Snow expected in North Island as South freezes in snow as icy blast sweeps north

-Snow is expected to fall in the North Island this morning as a bomb cyclone barrels up the country, bringing-storm force winds and sending temperatures plummeting below zero in the far south today.
+Snow is expected to fall in the North Island this morning as a bomb cyclone barrels up the country, bringing storm-force winds and sending temperatures plummeting below zero in the far south today.

 For the second day running snow will fall across the far south, with highways closed and other roads restricted to four-wheel-drive vehicles and wind chill making for a bitterly cold day outdoors.